Sakira-001/NYC-Road-Accident/README.md

 ## Questions & Answers
 ### Q1: Compare the % of total accidents by month.
 Do you notice any seasonal patterns?
-**A**: Yes, a clear seasonal pattern emerges.
+**Ans**: Yes, a clear seasonal pattern emerges.
 The highest percentage of accidents occurred in October, followed by June and August.
 The months with the lowest accident rates were February and January.

 ### Q2: Break down accident frequency by day of week and hour of day.
 Based on this data, when do accidents occur most frequently?
 **Ans**: - Accidents peak sharply around midnight (12:00 AM) — likely due to the timestamp default or batch reporting practices — followed by a steady increase from 6:00 AM, with consistent spikes between 8:00 AM to 6:00 PM, especially around 3:00 PM to 6:00 PM, coinciding with afternoon rush hours.